gedaiu/trial/doc/test-discovery.md

 ## About

 The test discovery happens at `compile-time`.
-In order to achieve this, the runner has to know about all the test discovery classes that you want to use in order to generate the appropiate code.
+In order to generate the appropiate code, the runner has to know about all the test discovery classes that you want to use.
 You can specify the test discoveries in the `trial.json` file.
 The `testDiscovery` list should contain all the test discoveries classes that you need.

 The default value is: